 If you are under 16, you do not need to bring photo identification.

 If you want to make the Australian citizenship pledge on a holy book, bring a book with you to the ceremony.
-The City does not always provide holy books.
+The City does not provide holy books.

 After you have made the pledge, you should receive your citizenship certificate.